PalliLink/JID-2358-PalliLink/README.md

 * Week view with availability
 * Patient charts visible, and connected to database
 * Detailed medications/treatment view with precautions/instructions respectively
-* Ability to edit practioner profile information from physicians view
+* Ability to edit practitioner profile information from physicians view
 * Added reschedule and cancel appointment button
 * Connected appointments to database
 * Appointment details can be viewed
 * Polished UI for detailed patient information
 * Updated pain diary questions
-* When scheduling an appointment, physicians can see a calendar wiew of other appointments
+* When scheduling an appointment, physicians can see a calendar view of other appointments

 ### :hammer_and_wrench: Bug Fixes:
 * When creating a new user account, the app will no longer return an error saying account is not created if additional contact info is not filled out